Canto-Network/Canto/x/liquidstaking/spec/06_end_block.md

 - calc penalty
   - penalty: `(chunk size tokens) - (balance of chunk)`
 - if penalty > 0
+  - if unpairing insurance can cover
+  - if unpairing insurance cannot cover
     - unpairing insurance send penalty to reward pool
     - refund lstokens corresponding penalty from ls token escrow acc
       - refund amount: `(penalty / (chunk size tokens)) x (ls tokens to burn)`
 - complete unpairing insurance's duty because it already covered penalty
 - burn all escrowed LS tokens, except for those that have been refunded (if any)
+- send all of chunk's balances to un-delegator
 - delete tracking obj(=`UnpairingForUnstakingChunkInfo`) and chunk

 ### For all unpairing chunks

 - calc penalty
   - penalty: `(chunk size tokens) - (balance of chunk)`
+  - if re-delegation info exists and info.penalty > 0
+    - penalty = penalty - info.penalty (calc only penalty which current unpairing chunk should cover)
+    - info.Deletable = true
 - if penalty > 0
+  - if unpairing insurance can cover
     - unpairing insurance send penalty to chunk
+  - if unpairing insurance cannot cover
+    - unpairing insurance send penalty to reward pool
 - complete insurance duty because unpairing insurance already covered penalty
 - if chunk got damaged (unpairing insurance could not cover fully)
   - send all chunk balances to reward pool because chunk is not valid anymore.